datapane/datapane/docs/docs/tutorials/automation/index.md

 To learn more about GitHub actions, [see the documentation](https://docs.github.com/en/free-pro-team@latest/actions).

-### GitHub Actions vs. Datapane Teams Script Runner
+### GitHub Actions vs. Datapane Enterprise Script Runner

-_Datapane Teams_ also provides a [script runner](/tutorials/apps/), which has several advantages and optimizations not available on the GitHub action runner, including:
+_Datapane Enterprise_ also provides a [script runner](/tutorials/apps/), which has several advantages and optimizations not available on the GitHub action runner, including:

 -   **Friendly end-user forms**.
 GitHub actions are not suitable for allowing authenticated, non-technical users to to run your script with parameters; Datapane's script runner provides self-service forms for stakeholders.
 -   **Jupyter support**.
 Datapane's script runner allows you to deploy and run Jupyter Notebooks with parameters to generate dynamic reports, whilst the GitHub Action relies on a Python file